freevryheid/fortran-sdl2_gfx/README.md

 ## Example

-See example.f90 in tst folder.
+See prelim. example.f90 in tst folder.